myopenmath/policies/terms-of-service.md

 You can sign up to receive notices of upcoming changes to this and other policies by joining our [https://groups.google.com/a/myopenmath.org/forum/#!forum/notices](Notices Google Group).

 b. *Date Last Modified*.
-These Terms were last modified on December 21, 2019.
+These Terms were last modified on March 29, 2020.